markcornwell/welcome-to-spacewar/README.md

-# welcome-to-spacewar
+# Welcome to Spacewar (the spacewar welcome service)
-Created with CodeSandbox
+Created with CodeSandbox.io

 This code supports a landing and welcome page for a multiplayer spacewar game.
 It was originally composed with CodeSandbox.io and we strive to maintain compatibility